Skip to content

 EnvironmentLogging

-This repo (Claude Code with plugin)enabled
+This repo (Claude Code with plugin)off unless NODE_ENV=development

-External project (Claude Code with plugin)enabled
+External project (Claude Code with plugin)off unless NODE_ENV=development

 Direct MCP calls (no hooks involved)not applicable